prototypefund/reproducible-website/_docs/volatile_inputs.md

 permalink: /docs/volatile-inputs/
 ---

-Inputs from the network—even if it doesn’t seem like it—are volatile.
+Inputs from the network—even if it doesn't seem like it—are volatile.
 It's best to make a build system not rely on remote data.